Linker v3

 interfaceLang

-Sets the language of the popup interface which controls the text in the bottom bar as well as the orientation from left to right or right to left.
+Sets the language of the popup interface which controls the text in the bottom bar, as well as the orientation (left to right or right to left).
 Options are english or hebrew.
 The default value is english.

 excludeFromLinking

 Sets a CSS selector that defines elements on the page that you do not want to be linked.
-This may be useful for example if you have page headers where having links or a popup could be distracting.
+This may be useful, for example, if you have page headers where links or popups could be distracting.
 Anything within an existing <a> tag will be excluded by default.
 Citations that are found but excluded are still tracked for usage in the Web Pages section on Sefaria.
 The value of the parameter is a string which is any valid CSS selector.

 whitelistSelector

 Sets a CSS selector that defines elements on the page that should always be searched for citations.
-This field shouldn't be necessary to fill in by default since the linker relies on heuristics to find the main page content.
-However, this parameter can be used in cases where part of the page is missed
+This field by default shouldn't be necessary to fill in, since the linker relies on heuristics to find the main page content.
+However, this parameter can be used in cases where part of the page is missed.

 dynamic